 Here are a few benefits of therapy:

-Even if you aren’t sure you want to commit to therapy, some therapists offer a free first session or phone consultation to talk through what you’re dealing with.
-Based on your symptoms, they might encourage you to get help.
+Even if you aren’t sure you want to commit to therapy, some therapists offer a free initial consultation to determine if you’re a good fit.
+Based on your symptoms, they may accept you as a patient or refer you elsewhere.

 Benefits of talking therapy.
 (2018, May 12).
 NHS.
 Retrieved from https://www.nhs.uk/conditions/stress-anxiety-depression/benefits-of-talking-therapy